 Artem is an open source advocate and enthusiast.
 He continues to lead Mapnik’s core development and is actively involved in the OpenStreetMap community.
 He is a regular speaker at open source conferences such as State of the Map and FOSS4G.

 Aterm has been involved in geospatial work since 1997.
 He has a Master’s degree in radio-electronics from the Moscow Institute of Aviation and currently lives with his family in Charlbury, England.

 Latest blog post: Create Heatmaps Using New Colorize-Alpha Image Filter

 Saman is a designer at Mapbox.
 He is involved with the entire lifecycle of our products, from providing strategy and initial concept to consistently polishing the way our applications look and feel.

 Saman is the creator of Maki, an open source icon library for geographic points of interest.

 Saman studied studio art at St. Olaf College in Minnesota.
-Besides being a designer at MapBox, he is also artist and comic maker.
+Besides being a designer at Mapbox, he is also an artist and comic maker.

 At Develoment Seed, Tristen designed intuitive, easy to use, and accessible user interfaces for websites, data visualizations, maps, and other online tools.
 Prior to joining Development Seed, Tristen designed and built websites for academic and nonprofit institutions as well as large advertising agencies in Toronto.